BayCEER/python-bayeosdevice/README.md

 password|Password|bayeos
 template|Template file, used to render the device web page.
 File must be in folder 'bayeosdevice/templates'.
 A blueprint for a customized template can be found in file [custom.html](bayeosdevice/templates/custom.html)|items.html

+## Advanced Example
+The [advanced example script](docs/cpudevice_a.py) shows you how extend the simple example to:
+1. Send device values to a gateway
+2. Start and stop a device
+3. Use a customized web page

 ## Authors
 * **Dr. Stefan Holzheu** - *Project lead* - [BayCEER, University of Bayreuth](https://www.bayceer.uni-bayreuth.de)